-We strolled up the empty sidewalks of what could have thought to be an abandoned zombie land in its much latter days when the once flesh munching dead are now hunted in extinction, leaving the vastness of the highways and the city to ourselves.
+We strolled up the empty sidewalks of what could have thought to be an abandoned zombie land in its much later days when the once flesh munching dead are now hunted in extinction, leaving the vastness of the highways and the city to ourselves.
 It was around half past the hour of 1, and our consciousness now forgetting about abstinence and sobriety as everything around us swirled over and swaying sideways, we couldn’t tell what was what and from a calm steady pace we picked up speed, in her heels and in my trusty walkers.
 We were runaways in the night.

 We glanced from time to time over our shoulders, always on the lookout for what else was out there.
-From a stick that snaps, or from a sudden movement of the shadows, to a howling watchdog, for us each was a potential threat.
-Luckily the pavement we were running on was a good friend to us, leaving no tracks but our lungs on the other hand was not able to deliver.
+From a stick that snaps, or from a sudden movement of the shadows, to a howling watchdog, for us, each was a potential threat.
+Luckily the pavement we were running on was a good friend to us, leaving no tracks but our lungs, on the other hand, were not able to deliver.
 We ran, only as fast as we could.
 And we panted hard, we thought we were about to die yet we smile as we catch every breath grateful, scared and feeling free.
 The police in their size forty twos are too lazy to go this far of the stretch this time of the night we thought.
 But we knew it was a different story altogether in the morning.

 We were outside of a convenience store, sat down on the gutter, and administered caffeine, nicotine and what was a beautiful blunder between us.
 I took out a flask and dashed a little into each cup.
 The space in the middle of our casting stares was just an imaginary line, our equator.
-There were no stars on sight, a proxy however was gracious enough to share its blessings, coming from the lights of the commercial spaces, glowing out of the towering boastful skyscrapers and from the budget conscious government installed highway lamp posts which accidentally imposing a mood setting feel for the tranquil and the peaceful.
-And from this we borrowed a warm and sublime feeling and placed it through our rib-cages inside our chests, our lives on a silver platter.
+There were no stars on sight, a proxy, however, was gracious enough to share its blessings, coming from the lights of the commercial spaces, glowing out of the towering boastful skyscrapers and from the budget conscious government installed highway lamp posts which accidentally imposing a mood-setting feel for the tranquil and the peaceful.
+And from this, we borrowed a warm and sublime feeling and placed it through our rib-cages inside our chests, our lives on a silver platter.

 She began to open her lips, as she also started to utter the words that are now passing through the upper and lower openings of her mouth.
 I couldn’t remember what exactly they were about, but I knew it was something relatable to a timeless anthem or an unwilted flower in the summer.
 After throwing a few, she tires and fell very silent but amazingly the conversation never stopped.
 The peaceful night and the surreal drowsing wind that brushes our hair and what else there did the talking for us.
 And we listened and translated each unspoken moment in silence to ourselves, and by and by we break a smile and inhaled.
 Her camera was confiscated earlier and it was smashed into a million pieces against a concrete wall.
 We tried to salvage the film but it was no good as well, and so we took mental pictures instead of what was there to take.
 And there were no thoughts to be withdrawn we figured.
 Just forward gestures of positivity, testimonials and wishful thinking.
 We heard of this place somewhere north, where all great poets and the dreamers go; we talked about it for a while, escaping for good and living there and all.
 But she only wanted to take pictures for now, and write.
 She’s not done yet, she says.